• Skip to main content

 Tips

-• I recommend sprinkling the slices with salt and let sit this way for 1 hour.
-Make sure to pat dry them well with a paper towel to remove the excess salt and moisture.
+• Don't skip the salting, this will make your eggplant nice and crisp.
+Sprinkle slices with salt and let sit for 1 hour.
+Pat dry with paper towel to remove excess salt and moisture.

 • The best flavor and crispy texture comes from breadcrumbs.
 So don't be shy and generously coat the eggplant slices in the breadcrumbs mixture.
 Clean your hands with a wet towel during the coating.

-• Try to find similar size eggplants and slice them evenly as well as you can.
-Uniform sizes will help the eggplant to cook evenly without becoming soggy or some slices drying out.
+• Try to pick eggplants of similar size and slice them evenly.
+This helps them cook evenly without some pieces getting soggy or drying out.

 Gluten Free Eggplant Parmesan on a plate with basil leaves